gradle/gradle/subprojects/docs/src/docs/release/notes.md

         lifecycleLogLevel = "INFO"
     }

-This causes any Ant messages logged at the specified priority - "info" in this case - to be logged at the LIFECYCLE logging level.
-Any messages logged at a higher priority will also be logged at LIFECYCLE level (or above if it is already mapped to a higher logging level).
+This causes any Ant messages logged at the specified priority - "info" in this case - to be logged at Gradle's LIFECYCLE logging level.
+Any messages logged at a higher priority than "info" will also be logged at LIFECYCLE level.
 Messages logged at a lower priority than the specified priority will be logged at INFO level or below.

 ## New for plugin authors